LaMonte Wade Jr Player Props: Giants vs. Nationals

 LaMonte Wade Jr At The Plate

-- Wade leads San Francisco with an OBP of .436 this season while batting .258 with 25 walks and 14 runs scored.
+- He ranks 77th in batting average, fifth in on base percentage, and 38th in slugging among the qualifying hitters in MLB action.

-- Among qualifying hitters in MLB action, he ranks 88th in batting average, fifth in on-base percentage, and 37th in slugging.
+- In 54.5% of his 33 games this season, Wade has picked up at least one hit.
+He's also had six multi-hit games.

-- Wade has driven in a run in nine games this season (29.0%), including one multiple-RBI game.
+- Wade has driven in a run in nine games this year (27.3%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.